Wakefield Middle School Grading Policy

 LATE-WORK (not due to absences)

-- Students and parents are responsible for monitoring the Parent Portal to stay apprised of missing assignments and work with their students to submit work in a timely manner.
+- Students and parents are responsible for monitoring Powerschools and teacher websites to stay apprised of missing assignments and work with their students to submit work in a timely manner.

-- Students may submit late work (classwork, homework and quizzes) up until the summative assessment for a unit of study (sub-unit for science and electives):
+- Students may submit late work (classwork, projects, essays and quizzes) up until the summative assessment for a unit of study

 - Late work will be graded based on accuracy in addition to the penalty for being late.
 All submitted late work will receive a minimum score of 25%.

 - Students who are absent on the day that the work is assigned will be given the equal number of days absent to complete the assignment upon return to school for full credit.
 Special consideration will be given to students with longer absences due to extraordinary circumstances.